 The striping on the dorsal side is usually lighter in color than the rest of the spider, which is often brown, grayish, or black.
 Sometimes the coloration is the opposite, with a lighter color overall and darker striping.

-They have eight eyes arranged in three rows-four small eyes in the front, then two large eyes in the center row, and two smaller ones behind.
+Most spiders, including the wolf spider, have eight eyes, though some have six.
+But wolf spiders have eight eyes arranged in three rows-four small eyes in the front, then two large eyes in the center row, and two smaller ones behind.

 Wolf spiders are fast moving and are found mostly outdoors.
 If seen inside a home, it is usually when the spider is hunting for prey.
 Outside, they can be found among leaves, under rocks, in wood piles, under decks, or other ground-level areas where they can locate prey.
 They do not build webs, but create burrow-type retreats in these areas.
 They hunt for their prey-generally insects and other spiders-and do so mainly at night, although they are sometimes active in the daytime as well.